 ‘Om Namah Shivaya’ and ‘Om Shivaya Namah’ are mantras dedicated to Mahadeva, Lord Shiva.
-Although it appears and considered that there’s not much difference in ‘Om Namah Shivaya’ and ‘Om Shivay Namah’, there’s a slight difference in their meanings.
+Although it appears and is considered that there’s not much difference between ‘Om Namah Shivaya’ and ‘Om Shivay Namah’, there’s a slight difference in their meanings.

-Normally, ‘Namah’ is used after God’s name, especially when you want to refer them directly.
+Normally, ‘Namah’ is used after God’s name, especially when you want to refer to them directly.
 For reference, we refer to Lord Rama as Om Ramaya Namah.

-Some people believe that the meanings of both the mantras are the same, “Salutation to Shiva”.
-They thought that to impress the Gods, it’s more appealing to sing it than simply calling the names.
+Some people believe that the meanings of both mantras are the same, “Salutation to Shiva”.
+They thought that to impress the Gods, it was more appealing to sing it than simply calling the names.
 So basically, “Om Shivaya Namah” is just a direct saying, and “Om Namah Shivay” is its poetic version.
 As per Vedas, you can notice there’s a unique rhythm for each mantra.